isaacbernat/presentations/optimise/notes.md

                                 combinations += 1; }}}}}

 # TODO Show refactoring steps, or at least mention Euclid?
 - v7 Paradigm shift.
-Complete refactor of "calculations":
+Complete refactor of "process":

     for x in range(1, N):
         for y in range(x + 1, N, 2):